 Once Chris was healed and back to his life, they decided that they wanted to give back to the process that gave them a second chance at life with their growing family.
 The people that really need the help during those crazy first few hours and days are the caregivers – they need a comfortable place to rest and have a shower, and they need to be able to be close to the person they’ve helped keep alive.
 And so, Rest Easy was born.
 Chris and Tanya’s mission is to provide a one-night stay at a hotel close to St Paul’s Hospital for every heart transplant recipient’s “person” so they can Rest Easy for the first time in a long time.

-Now in its third year, the funds raised at the event and through donations provide a gift card for a free night’s stay at the Sandman Suites on Davie Street to new transplant candidates when they receive their pager.
+Now in its fourth year, the funds raised at the event and through donations provide a gift card for a free night’s stay at the Sandman Suites on Davie Street to new transplant candidates when they receive their pager.
 So far, the Rest Easy fundraiser has provided stays for nearly 20 families.